peteroupc/html3dutil/doc/MeshBuffer.md

     // Z coordinate for each vertex position and normal, and associated
     // color components.
 Here, three vertices
     // are defined.
 For each vertex, the position is given, followed by
-    // the normal, followed by the texture coordinates. var vertices = [
+    // the normal, followed by the color components. var vertices = [
     x1, y1, z1, nx1, ny1, nz1, r1, g1, b1,
     x2, y2, z2, nx2, ny2, nz2, r2, g2, b2,